 Experts in Biohazard Cleaning

-Our certified and highly trained professionals specialise in biohazardous material management and trauma scene cleanup.
+The certified and highly trained professionals at Wades Cleaning specialise in biohazardous material management and trauma scene cleanup.

 We strictly adhere to safety protocols to ensure the well-being of both our clients and our team.
 Every member of our Wade Cleaning team has completed rigorous training courses and holds certifications in Biohazard Cleaning, offered by the highly experienced CAAW Training Solutions.

 We conduct our operations with the utmost discretion, ensuring that our services remain inconspicuous.
 Your privacy is our top priority.